dkarthik12/Elk-Stack-Project/README.md

 ![image](https://user-images.githubusercontent.com/88988729/146615020-a7a6ca06-bfa0-45c3-8d82-c0d38c89b3b5.png)

-Elk Configuration
+Elk Configuration and Installation:

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which limits the possibility of human error.
 However, it should be noted that the syntax or commands within configuration files and playbooks may need to be changed to better suit particular virtual machines or needs.
-For example, the command curl in the file filebeat-playbook.yml may need to be changed from to wget.
+For example, the command curl in the file filebeat-playbook.yml may need to be changed from to wget.The main advantage that you get for automating configurations with elk are you do not have to type each command to start a application, so with ansible once you start the machine it runs the commands or scripts that are in the playbook.

+•	Install docker and ansible on the jumpbox, enable the playbooks automation to move all the software services to the other VMs.
+•	Add the elk VM to the hosts file
+•	run the playbooks using the ansible-playbook command, moving task to other machines assigned to receive task.

 Filebeat Installation and Configuration:
 Run docker container list -a to verify that the container is on in Gitbash.